microsoftgraph/microsoft-graph-docs/api-reference/beta/api/educationsubmission_unsubmit.md

-# educationSubmission: recall
+# educationSubmission: unsubmit

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Indicates that a student wants to take back a submission.
-This action can only be done by a student.
-It will change the status of the submission from "submitted" back to "working".
+An action that indicates that a student is done with the work and is ready to hand in the assignment.
+This action can only be taken by the student.
+This will change the status of the submission from "submitted" to "working".
+During the unsubmit process, all the existing workingResources will be emptied and submittedResources will be copied over to the workingResources bucket.
+The teacher will be looking at the working resources list for grading.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).